Central Asia Group Tour 2025-2027

 • Accommodation based on double/twin room sharing, breakfasts included;

-• Sightseeing tour program with English speaking guides in each country;
+• English-speaking local guides in each country;

 • Entrance fees to sights as per itinerary;